Hallelujah78/context-reducer-fetch-example/README.md

 # What is this?

-This is a very simple working example that incorporates useReducer, useContext and fetching data from an API.
+This is a very simple working example that incorporates react-router-dom, useReducer, useContext and fetching data from an API.
+It uses a SharedLayout component and outlet from react-router-dom.
-This is probably not an ideal solution but it works and there are no eslint errors about missing dependencies and no infinte loops.

 There is a notes.js file that includes some code from various forums and links to articles/blogs/discussions about useCallback, useReducer, useContext and React rendering behavior.

+State is persisted through refreshes using local storage.
+There are two state variables in the context: pictures and search.
+Pictures is the JSON response from Lorem Picsum and search is a string that can be toggled from 'Google' to 'Bing'.
+The purpose of search is simply to show that the state is persistent when the user refreshes.
+The value of search is displayed in the Navbar component with a button that allows the user to toggle between Google and Bing.

+The initial state for pictures is taken from local storage if it exists, or set to an empty array.
+The initial state for search is taken from local storage or set to 'Google'.

+This can be reused by:

+1. changing all occurrences of picture to products or whatever you require
+2. removing search and associated reducer function
+3. strip out the inline CSS
+4. clean out context and search content from Navbar.js

 # Getting Started with Create React App